morgosus/morgosus.github.io/_posts/gaming/fallout-shelter-online/2021-08-27-crossover-doom-terminator-of-sins.md

 {: .note}

 The perk of killing the boss is an immediate influx of some **sentinel's crystals** (a few hundred) and a piece of the rare **Praetor attachment** set.
 If you can't kill him, don't worry - every 25% of his health you knock down nets you 90 of those shiny crystals!

+Rewards past 10 000 points are not worth it, unless you've gone through the entire *Endless Wrath*.
+{: .note}

 [^1]: *Doom Slayer*. (n.d.).
 Doom Wiki.
 Retrieved August 27, 2021, from https://doom.fandom.com/wiki/Doom_Slayer
 [^2]: *Khan Maykr*. (n.d.).
 Doom Wiki.
 Retrieved August 27, 2021, from https://doom.fandom.com/wiki/Khan_Maykr